airrakeshkumarsharma/scraping/README.md

 # web scraping using mean stack

-This is just an exaple that how to extract data from the web page to particular web page using web scraping technique
+This is just an example that how to extract data from the web page to particular web page using web scraping technique

 Here data is extracted from the https://www.imdb.com/chart/top?ref_=nv_mv_250